 definitely not yet ready for a stable release, but you think your friends

-would be entertained by it at the very least.
+would be entertained by it.
 You want them to try it out.
 What

 to do?
 With Nix, one possibility is to push those changes to separate branch,